 - Develop a grand opening marketing plan for individual franchises.
 Franchisees should spread the word about their new business before even opening by promoting local events and/or special offers.

 - Optimize local search results.
-Sticking with the Checkers example, let’s say someone is on a road trip, and that someone loves Checkers.
+Sticking with the Checkers example, let’s say someone is on a road trip, and someone loves Checkers.
 When they stop in a new city and search for the closest Checkers, they shouldn’t see a two-star review and unanswered customer complaints when the Checkers they regularly go to has five stars.
 Keep an eye on search results and ratings for individual franchise locations.
+Since the online reputation for franchises is way more important than a standalone firm, keeping a tap on negative reviews and comments and adopting ways to remove them is quite crucial.

 - Create a customer loyalty program.
 Acquiring customers is only half the battle.
 Keep loyal customers coming back with a rewards program.
 The Checkers Rewards program is a great example of using mobile app marketing to engage their most avid customers.